 - Uber: Another way to get around Miami is to use Uber or Lyft.

-How many days to travel to Miami
+How many days should you spend in Miami

 The number of days you visit the city will depend on your availability and the things you want to do.
 As a recommendation I would say that you spend between 3 and 5 days in Miami.